wedianyc/wedianyc.github.io/_posts/2019-01-19-squarespace-vs-wordpress.md

 ![](/images/web/ss-v-wp.png)

 It’s 2019 and you want to create a top of the line website.
-Odds are, you’ve heard of SquareSpace and Wordpress by now and if you’re someone new to the web development world, you might be asking yourself what’s the difference?
+Odds are, you’ve heard of Squarespace and WordPress by now and if you’re someone new to the web development world, you might be asking yourself what’s the difference?
 And even if you understand the basic differences, how do you know which one is right for you?
 Stick with us and let’s answer these questions.